tobiSD/BlackjackProject/README.md

 	stay = game is over or if the combined value of the card in hand is over 21 The player gets to start the game and once they done with their turn the dealer gets their turn to play the game.
-Once the  the player or dealer is dealth 21 the game is over
+Once the  the player or dealer is dealth 21 the game is over At the end of the game, the app displays who has more points

 ##What I learned
 A deeper dive into object oriented programming learning how to use multiple classes and methods how to properly call methods and learning that methods can be called multple times based on where and when they are needed Placement is very important and help to diplay results properly to the screen.
+Undersatnding the actual logic of the game itself is very important.

 ##Technologies used